yasudakn/kubeflow-pipelines-clv/deploy/README.md

 _ENDPOINT | The endpoint to your AI Platform Pipelines instance.
 The endpoint to the AI Platform Pipelines instance can be found on the [AI Platform Pipelines](https://console.cloud.google.com/ai-platform/pipelines/clusters) page in the Google Cloud Console.
 Open the *SETTINGS* for your instance.
 Use the value of the `host` variable in the *Connect to this Kubeflow Pipelines instance from a Python client via Kubeflow Pipelines SKD* section of the *SETTINGS* window.|

-The `/cloud-build/build.sh` demonstrates how to use `gcloud builds submit` to start the build process.

 ### Folder structure